artilleryio/artillery/README.md

 **NOTE**: Support for matching and reusing responses is under development.

-# Performance

-**Hardware:** a 512MB Digital Ocean droplet.

-**Target:** [simple.js](tests/targets/simple.js) running on another 512MB droplet in the same region.

-**Results:**

 ## When NOT to use Minigun

 Minigun is **not** a web server benchmarking tool.
 Its sweet spot is performance testing of applications and APIs with complex transactional scenarios.

-Having said that, Minigun is capable of generating 500+ RPS on modest hardware.
-Still though, if you are after raw RPS while simply hammering a single URL in a loop, you might want to use `wrk` instead.
+Having said that, Minigun is capable of generating 500+ RPS on modest hardware (a 512MB Digital Ocean droplet).
+Still though, if you are after raw RPS to simply hammer a single URL, you may want to use `ab` instead.

-(You could also use a cluster of Miniguns of course...)

 **tldr:**
 Benchmarking an Nginx installation?
-Use wrk.
-Testing a Node.js-based API, a RoR webapp, or a realtime WS-based app?
+Use `ab`.
+Testing a Node.js API, a RoR webapp, or a realtime WebSocket-based app?
 Use Minigun.

 # Design